Where Can You Avoid Paying Taxes? 22 Countries with Zero or Very Low Taxation

 Singapore

-- Income tax: progressive scale from 0% to 22%.
+- Income tax: 0–24% progressive (updated 2025).

-- Corporate tax: 17% (with partial exemption for the first SGD 300,000 of profit).
+- Corporate tax: 17% (partial exemption on first SGD 300,000).

-- Property tax: progressive scale.
+- Property tax: progressive rates.

 Malta

-- Corporate tax: 35% (with the possibility of a refund of up to 6/7 of the tax paid).
+- Corporate tax: 35% (up to 6/7 tax refund possible).

 - VAT: 18%.